NekoSaiKou/arc-2018-Team4/README.md

 * **Keyboard**
 * **A lot of LEDS (depend on how big your shelf is)**

-由於韌體版本更新問題，EM Starter Kit目前使用的是EMSK21 em5d
+Due to the obstacle of update, the version of EM Starter Kit is currently EMSK21 em5d.

-Linkit 7688 DUO的用途為連接網際網路
+Linkit 7688 DUO is meant to build internet connection between client and server side.

 #### Hardware Connection
 1. The linkit 7688 DUO is connected with ARC EMSK via uart on **J1**